18 Best Amazon Prime Day Bedding Deals for Summer to Shop Now

-The 18 Best Amazon Prime Day Bedding Deals: Shop Pillows, Comforters, Duvets, Sheets, Blankets and More
+18 Best Amazon Prime Day Bedding Deals You Can Still Shop: Pillows, Blankets, Comforters, Sheets, and More

+Amazon Prime Day 2023 came and went in the blink of an eye, but that doesn't mean all of the amazing sales have ended.
+Right now, thousands of Amazon Prime Day deals are still available, including markdowns on luxurious, trendy and modern bedding essentials.

 The right bedding can make you feel like you're going to bed and snuggling up with a cloud, but it also sets the stage for all the decor in your bedroom.
 We've found sheets and pillows that are not only ultra-comfortable but also chic and will make your bed pop.
 Since it's summer, we've also found Prime Day deals on cooling blankets and cooling sheets made from moisture-wicking materials for all the hot sleepers.

 The only problem with these bedding discount finds is that it'll be even harder to leave your bed in the morning after upgrading to these comfy, cozy options.
-Below, shop the best Amazon Prime Day deals on bedding.
+Below, shop the best Amazon Prime Day deals on bedding that are still on sale.

-This ventilated pillow with cooling gel will keep you cool and dry throughout the night.
-It's made with memory foam so you'll have a comfortable place to lay your head.

-The ultra-soft 100% cotton sheet set with a 1000 thread count is both comfy and durable.
-You can also choose from six sheet colors when purchasing this luxurious bundle.
+Made out of 100% cotton with a soft microfiber fill, this modern white comforter is breathable and more than half off after Amazon Prime Day deals.

+Over 75,000 5-star ratings, this 400 thread count sateen sheet set is perfect for upgrading your bedding.

 This fuzzy and colorful duvet set with two matching pillowcases will add a whimsical touch to any room.